arahi7860/express-update-delete/README.md

 # Express: Update and Delete

-This lesson will cover the two final functionalities of your API: updating and deleting data.
+This lesson will cover the two final functionalities of your API and the remaining parts of CRUD: updating and deleting data.

 ## Prerequisites